At Home with Mariah Nielson At Home with Mariah Nielson

 Softening the unique entrance and book-filled living room, our rugs echo the warming tones found in the home's locally-sourced redwood timber.
-Greta van der Star visited Mariah at home, photographing our bamboo silk + wool blend rug in brick and our braided jute entrance rug in natural.
-It is an honour to see our handcrafted rugs living inside this gentle private residence.
+Greta van der Star visited Mariah at home, photographing our Bamboo Silk and Wool Blend Rug in Brick and our Braided Jute Entrance Rug in Natural.

 Have you noticed any shift in the space, as in how it is utilised, since you laid the rug down?